mitchtabian/Poker-Stats/README.md

 1. TournamentGroup?
 Think this through with some diagrams
 1. Analaytics based on TournamentGroup
 	- Basically this would just extend the per-user analytics
+1. Performance improvements?
+	1. tournament view renders pretty slow in production.
+		- Why is it not slow on my computer?
+1. Send an email when invited to tournament
+1. Add timestamp input for backfilling tournaments (this can override the started_at and completed_at dates?)
 1. Add a notes field to the tournament.
 	- That way I can write a note saying: "data is slightly wrong becuase a split elimination occurred between x players or whatver"
 1. Google signin issue?
 Not working for people to sign up with google account (See screenshot saved)